aws/aws-advanced-python-wrapper/docs/development-guide/Pipelines.md

 - The execute pipeline.
 - The host list provider pipeline.
 - The connection changed notification pipeline.
-- The node list changed notification pipeline.
+- The host list changed notification pipeline.
 - The accepts strategy pipeline.
 - The get_host_info_by_strategy pipeline.